Financial goals that are easy to accomplish

 January is not only a great time to reflect on the past but also a great time to look into the future and set some goals.
 One of the biggest mistakes people make is they set goals without boundaries and goals that are too difficult to achieve.

 Accomplishing goals can be very rewarding so sometimes it’s great to set some little goals that create a positive feeling that you have achieved some milestones.
 Achieving a smaller success can be a great stepping-stone to bigger goals.

 He’s a list of 10 goals that anyone should be able to accomplish

-- Do you own tax return this year.
+- Do you own a tax return this year?
 Many people need the help of a professional to complete their tax returns but if you attempt to do your own return first, you may become more knowledgeable and aware of strategies and ways to reduce your tax bill.

 - Review your will – Reviewing your will is not hard to do.
 The hardest part might be finding a copy to review.
 So many people have outdated wills with the wrong beneficiaries, executors that have deceased, and do not reflect their current situation.

 - Check the beneficiaries on your RRSP, RRIFs, Pensions, TFSAs.
 Some plans require direct beneficiary designations and there can be benefits to having the proper beneficiaries to save money on taxes.

 - Review your life insurance coverage.
 When reviewing your life insurance, there are a few questions to help you: Do you need life insurance?
 How much insurance do I have?
 How much do I need?
 Do I have the right type of policy?
 Are my beneficiaries correct?